Today’s post comes courtesy of AJ Wilcox. AJ is a passionate marketer, blogger and all around lover of display

 When a young business is just getting started with marketing, often they consider events like trade shows where they can exhibit and show their product off to the world.
 The greatest part is that you get in front of potentially thousands of people in a short amount of time.
 Plus you get to control the experience quite easily for consistency.

 First impressions of a company are hard to change, and at a show, you get a lot of first impressions.
-Use a professionally branded, high-quality vinyl or fabric banner (all custom banners here) as a backdrop to convey your message.
+Use a professionally branded, high-quality vinyl or fabric banner (all custom banners are here) as a backdrop to convey your message.
 Train your salesmen well for the show and have everyone dressed professionally.
 You’ll be getting your brand out to the masses for immediate consumption

 By the time a customer sets foot in your store, there’s a good chance they’ve already significantly interacted with your brand.
 If their first impression wasn’t what it should have been, it’s a lot harder to turn that around.
 Sometimes, that first impression is out of your control, so having an in-store atmosphere that conveys exactly the feel you want is extremely important.